nauqh/cseassessment/README.md

 The diagram above illustrates the flow of the CSE Exam System:

-1. **User Authentication**:
+1. **Direct Exam Access**:
-   - User visits the application
+   - Learner visits the direct exam URL (e.g., https://csassessment/v0/M11)
-   - Authentication is handled via Clerk
-   - Upon successful login, user is redirected to the landing page
+   - Learner is prompted to provide their email

-2. **Exam Retrieval**:
-   - User selects an exam from the landing page
+   - After providing email, learner can access the exam
    - Frontend requests exam data from the FastAPI backend
    - Backend retrieves the exam JSON from AWS S3
    - Exam content is delivered to the frontend

-3. **Exam Completion**:
+2. **Exam Completion**:
-   - User navigates through multiple choice questions and code problems
+   - Learner navigates through multiple choice questions and code problems
    - For multiple choice questions:
-     - User selects answers which are auto-saved
+     - Learner selects answers which are auto-saved
-     - User reviews answers and revises if needed
+     - Learner reviews answers and revises if needed
-     - User confirms answers
+     - Learner confirms answers
    - For code problems:
-     - User writes code solutions in the embedded editor
+     - Learner writes code solutions in the embedded editor
-     - User can run tests to validate their solutions
+     - Learner can run tests to validate their solutions
-     - User can view test results and revise their code if needed
+     - Learner can view test results and revise their code if needed
-   - After completing all questions, user submits the exam
+   - After completing all questions, learner submits the exam

-4. **Submission Processing**:
+3. **Submission Processing**:
    - Backend stores the submission in PostgreSQL
    - Autograder evaluates code submissions and calculates scores
-   - Optional WebSocket notification is sent to Discord for monitoring
+   - Notification is sent to Discord for monitoring

-5. **Results Display**:
-   - Results are sent back to the frontend
+4. **TA Marking Process**:
+   - TAs access the marking page
+   - TAs review submissions and provide feedback
+   - Feedback is stored in the database

+5. **Learner Results Viewing**:
+   - Learners access the submissions page to view their results
-   - User sees their score and feedback
+   - Backend returns results and feedback for their specific submissions

 ## Folder Structure